 3. Ride the Peak2Peak Gondola.
 I was sad to miss out on this when I visited at the end of September.
 But apparently it closes for a few weeks between summer and Thanksgiving.
 Next time, I will be checking out the view.

-4. Walk over to Rebagliata Park.
+4. Walk over to Rebagliati Park.
 This is where your map will be handy.
 But just east of the Village is this park, which is a must for photographers.
 From the flowing rapids to the mountain backdrops and the cute bridge, it’s a great place to chill in fall.
 In winter, it is the spot to build a snowman close to the Village.

-5. Take to the Mountains.
+5. Take to the mountains.
 I mean, Whistler is a ski village, so this makes sense.
 But it is also a popular spot for mountain bikers in summer.

 6. Get a photo in front of the Olympic Rings.
 You know you want to.